 IconIf you want people to play your game, you need them to click on your game in the ocean of games that is the Games page.
 Your icon needs to grab people's attention.
-I’d say there are 2 main ways of going about this:
+Here are some ways to go about it:

 - High quality art, maybe your game’s logo or key art drawn specifically for promotion.

-- An animated gif, of gameplay or something else (logo, art asset from the game, etc.)
+- An animated gif, of gameplay or something else (logo, title screen, some art asset, etc.)

-- Including lots of motion or changing colours can trick people's brains into looking at your icon.
+- Including lots of motion can trick people's brains into looking at your icon.
 But don't go too crazy lol.

-- If your game is 3D then you should absolutely show this off with an animated icon, because people go bananas for 3D games.
+- If your game is 3D then you should absolutely emhasise that with an animated icon, because people go bananas for 3D games.

 💡 Examples of icons I like: